Adjunct Professor of Law / Sole Shareholder, Law Offices of Julia Sylva, ALC

 B.A., Political Science, Minor - Public Administration, 1977, California State University, Long Beach;

 J.D., 1983, Loyola Law School, Los Angeles

 Joined Southwestern: 2017

 Professor Sylva’s political career began in 1976 when she was elected to the City Council, City of Hawaiian Gardens.
-Accomplished at the 20 years old, this made her the youngest and first Latina elected to the City Council.
+Accomplished at 20 years old, this made her the youngest, and first Latina elected to the City Council.

-Most recently, Professor Sylva has established herself as known expert in the federal, state and local regulation of commercial cannabis business entities.
-She is retained as Special Counsel for public entity clients to assist with drafting resolutions, zoning ordinances, public policy and application permits for the regulation of cannabis by local government.
-Professor Sylva also assists applicants in seeking cannabis business permits and land use entitlements for commercial cannabis business; she has represented dispensaries, cultivators, transportation and development, manufacturers, and research and development companies.
+Most recently, Professor Sylva has established herself as a known expert in the federal, state, and local regulation of commercial cannabis business entities.
+She is retained as Special Counsel for public entity clients to assist with drafting resolutions, zoning ordinances, public policy, and application permits for the regulation of cannabis by the local government.
+Professor Sylva also assists applicants in seeking cannabis business permits and land use entitlements for commercial cannabis businesses.
+She has represented dispensaries, cultivators, transportation and development, manufacturers, and research and development companies.
 Professor Sylva is a proud published author on the subject (see Julia Sylva, High Time: Continuation of the Obama Administration’s ‘Hands-Off’ Policy Toward California’s Regime under the Medical Marijuana Regulation and Safety Act is Not Guaranteed, Los Angeles Lawyer at p.
 15 (Mar.
 2017).